 - 9b+) [ADDITION] The preferred format for the final of an event is "Average of 5" or "Mean of 3", if possible. - 9b++) [ADDITION] Events other than those specified in Regulation 9b may be held during a competition, but will be considered unofficial and therefore will not be included in the official results of the competition. - 9b3b+) [CLARIFICATION] The "Mean of 3" statistic does not affect the competitor's ranking in a "Best of 3" round (which is based on the best result).
-The WCA recognizes it outside of the competition format.

-- 9f1+) [EXAMPLE] If the timer displays 12.678 for an attempt, the original recorded time is 12.67 (drop any digit after a hundredth of a second).
-A judge may write the full-precision time on the score sheet (and keep the precision in the calculation of penalties), as long as the score taker truncates it for the official results. - 9f4+) [EXPLANATION] The result of an attempt is DNF only if the competitor began the attempt by indicating that they are ready (see Regulation A3b2) but the attempt was disqualified. - 9f5+) [CLARIFICATION] The result for an attempt is DNS if the competitor was eligible for the attempt and did not start it (see Regulation A3b2).
-If the competitor did not qualify for an attempt (e.g. in a combined round), they have no result for the attempt. - 9q+) [RECOMMENDATION] Events and rounds should have at least 2 competitors.
+The WCA recognizes it outside of the competition format. - 9f1+) [EXAMPLE] If the timer displays 12.678 for an attempt, the original recorded time is 12.67 (drop any digit after a hundredth of a second).
+A judge may write the full-precision time on the score sheet (and keep the precision in the calculation of penalties), as long as the score taker truncates it for the official results. - 9f4+) [EXPLANATION] The result of an attempt is DNF only if the competitor began the attempt by indicating that they are ready (see Regulation A3b2) but the attempt was disqualified. - 9f5+) [CLARIFICATION] The result of an attempt is DNS if the competitor was eligible for the attempt and did not start it (see Regulation A3b2).
+If the competitor did not qualify for an attempt (e.g. in a combined round), they have no result for the attempt. - 9p2+) [CLARIFICATION] Result refers to the single or average that determines the ranking of the corresponding round. - \bullet 9q+) [RECOMMENDATION] Events and rounds should have at least 2 competitors.